pluralsight/guides/in-review/interesting-apis/3-reasons-why-webrtc-will-rock-your-socks/article.md

 I've personally used it on Chrome, iOS, and Android and it works well.

 # Simple
 Considering that my team and I were able to build an entire healthcare application using WebRTC for our company hackathon in a day or so, it isn't hard to use, assuming you've got the signaling nailed down.

 It has three simple APIs.
 Let's explore two of them now.
 The code below is purely for demonstration purposes: it is bare-bones and lacks fancy styling, error handling, and tracing.

-Let's say this is your HTML file.
+Let's say this is your HTML file:

 /index.html
 ```